natenho/Mockaco/README.md

 This example contains a request/response template, meaning "Whenever you receive a ```GET``` request in the route ```/ping```, respond with status ```OK``` and the body ```{ "response": "pong" }```"

-## Send a request and get the mocked response
+## Sending a request and getting the mocked response

 ```http
 curl -iX GET http://localhost:5000/ping